 Check your set-up before you start.
 Make sure it’s sitting level and the cartridge is free of fluff - it can make a difference

 Before you start recording, make sure your deck is working optimally.
 If you haven’t checked your turntable set-up for a while it’s worth doing so.
-Little things such as whether it’s sitting level or that there’s enough oil in the main bearing can make all the difference to the performance.
+Little things such as whether it’s sitting level, or that there’s enough oil in the main bearing, can make all the difference to the performance.
 Check your cartridge too.
 Is the tip free of fluff?
 Are the tracking force and bias adjusted correctly?
 These simple things can help produce a better-sounding recording.

 In stark contrast to the few seconds that ripping a typical track from CD takes, vinyl can only be recorded in real time.
 If a song lasts five minutes, that’s how long it will take to record.
 So take your time.
-Make sure the player isn’t jogged during the recording, and keep the playback volume low to reduce any degradation of sound caused by feedback from the speakers.
+Make sure the player isn’t jostled during the recording, and keep the playback volume low to reduce any degradation of sound caused by feedback from the speakers.

-Also make sure your records are spotless and dust-free.
-Ideally, they would be brand new and unused straight from the sleeve, but we understand that’s not practical in most cases.
+Also, make sure your records are spotless and dust-free.
+Ideally, they would be brand-new and unused straight from the sleeve, but we understand that’s not practical in most cases.
 Remember: any hisses, clicks and pops will be recorded along with the music.